Thermodynamic Computing via Autonomous Quantum Thermal Machines: Introduction

 Before proceeding, we highlight a number of relevant features of our model.
 First, as it is constructed from a minimal model of quantum thermal machines, the model is thermodynamically consistent.
-Hence the model allows for an investigation of the trade-off between consumed energy, dissipation and performance, which we investigate.
-Second, as it is based on changes of temperatures and flows of energy, the model involves only one conserved quantity, namely energy.
-This is in contrast to other models, in particular models for nano-scale electronic circuits, which typically require at least two conserved quantities (e.g. energy and particle number).
-Another interesting difference with standard models of computation is that our thermodynamic neurons directly implement logic gates and are not based on building blocks such as transistors.
-Finally, the functioning of our model can be intuitively understood by exploiting interesting connections between quantum systems at thermal equilibrium and artificial neural networks.
+Hence the model allows for \chg{an examination of} the trade-off between consumed energy, dissipation and performance, which we investigate.
+Second, as it is based on changes of temperatures and flows of energy, the model involves only one conserved quantity, namely energy. \chg{Computation in our model occurs solely as a result of heat flowing from one part of the machine to the other.
+This is in contrast to most conventional models of computation, in particular models for nano-scale electronic circuits, where heat is an unwanted byproduct that hampers computation and introduces errors.} Finally, the functioning of our model can be intuitively understood by exploiting interesting connections between quantum systems at thermal equilibrium and artificial neural networks.